jeffreycwitt/hn202/docs/schools-and-scholasticism.md

 ## Example of Abelard: Abelard, Identification of the Problem, and Development of a New Method

-During class, we'll work through an example of Peter Abelard, and then, after I close, I will paste my notes here
+During class, we'll work through an example of Peter Abelard, and then, after class, I will paste my notes here.

 <!-- Peter Abelard arrives in Paris in the 1102 and quickly finds himself standing in opposition to the old guard; a group of thinkers that feels **satisfied with the "story" method** and suggest that to pursue anything is a hubris and can only damage this message.